2016–17 Serbian Cup: Round of 16

 The 16 winners from first round took part in this stage of the competition.
-The draw was held on 14 October 2016, and it contained seeded and unseeded teams.
+The draw was held on 14 October 2016, and contained seeded and unseeded teams.
 Drawing of the lots was conducted by the former national team player Mitar Mrkela.
 The seeds were determined by last season's final standings in the Serbian top divisions.
 Seeded teams: Red Star Belgrade, Partizan, Čukarički, Vojvodina, Borac Čačak, Voždovac, Radnik Surdulica and Mladost Lučani.
 Unseeded teams: Spartak Subotica, Rad, Javor Ivanjica, Novi Pazar, Jagodina (II), BSK Borča (II), Sloboda Užice (II) and Žarkovo (III). Žarkovo, having played in the league level below the Serbian First League in the previous season, was automatically named as host.
 The matches were played on 25 and 26 October 2016.
 No extra time was played if the score was tied after the regular 90 minutes.
 Those games went straight to penalties.
-In total, around 8700 spectators attended the games (avg.
-1087 per game).
+In total, around 8,700 spectators attended the games (avg.
+1,087 per game).

 Quarter-finals

 The 8 winners from the second round took part in this stage of the competition.
-The draw was held on 23 November 2016 and it contained seeded and unseeded teams.
+The draw was held on 23 November 2016 and contained seeded and unseeded teams.
 Drawing of the lots was conducted by the current head coach of U21 national team, Tomislav Sivić.
 The seeds were determined by the following key: Last season's cup semifinalists were automatically set as seeded teams, while the remaining seeds were determined by last season's final standings in top Serbian divisions.
 Seeded teams: Partizan, Borac Čačak, Red Star Belgrade and Čukarički.
 Unseeded teams: Vojvodina, Voždovac, Mladost Lučani and Sloboda Užice (II).
 The matches were played on 5 April 2017.
 In total, around 5200 spectators attended the games (avg.
 1300 per game).